Christmas Tea

 • Black Tea: I recommend preparing spiced tea using decaffeinated black tea.
 That way you can enjoy the tea at any point of the day without worrying about the caffeine keeping you up.
 Plus, by using decaffeinated tea, you ensure that children can enjoy Christmas Tea as well.

 • Juice: For this recipe, you will need pineapple juice, orange juice, and cranberry juice.
-I recommend using 100% fruit juice rather than using fruit juice cocktail to control the amount of added sugar in the tea.
+I recommend using 100% fruit juice rather than using a fruit juice cocktail to control the amount of added sugar in the tea.

 • Lemon Juice: It is best to use the juice of fresh lemons, rather than refrigerated lemon juice, which can be a bit bitter.